amuchina/SyncHub/README.md

       ```

 4. **Make Changes:**
     - Make your changes or add new features to the code.
-Be sure to follow the project's guidelines.
+Be sure to test them and follow the project's guidelines.

 5. **Commit and Push:**
     - Commit your changes and push your branch to your fork: